 But how do we quantify this "kick"?
 How do we express the amount of impulse delivered?
 That's where units of measurement come in.
 Just as we use meters to measure distance and kilograms to measure mass, we need a specific unit to measure impulse.
-The standard unit of measurement for impulse is the Newton-second (N⋅s).
+Plus, the standard unit of measurement for impulse is the Newton-second (N⋅s).
 This unit reflects the definition of impulse as the product of force (measured in Newtons) and time (measured in seconds).
 Let's delve deeper into why this is the case and explore the implications of using Newton-seconds to understand impulse.

 Main Subheading

 To fully grasp the significance of impulse, it's essential to understand its relationship to momentum.
 Momentum, often denoted as p, is the product of an object's mass (m) and its velocity (v): p = mv.
 It's a vector quantity, meaning it has both magnitude and direction.
-When a force acts on an object, it causes a change in the object's momentum.
+But when a force acts on an object, it causes a change in the object's momentum.
 This change in momentum is exactly what we define as impulse.

 Comprehensive Overview